 Access to the Huachuca high country and striking views of the landscape west of the mountain range are a couple of the prime attractions of this trail.
-A pleasant stop-off along the way is provided by picturesque Bear Spring, one of the few permanent springs accessible from the Crest Trail #103.One-Way Notice:
+A pleasant stop-off along the way is provided by picturesque Bear Spring, one of the few permanent springs accessible from the Crest Trail #103.

 The Ida Canyon Trail was reconstructed by the Forest Service in 1984.
 In the process, it was re-routed to offer easier going than was provided by the old mining trail that previously led into the area.
-The new trail is considerably less steep than the old one, but about twice as long.
+The new trail is considerably less steep than the old one but about twice as long.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.